Ankit300/GDSC-HEALTHCARE-COVERAGE-PREDICTION-CHALLENGE/README.md

 # GDSC-HEALTHCARE-COVERAGE-PREDICTION-CHALLENGE
 It is a ML project.
-Here I have used Linear Regression to predict 'HEALTHCARE_COVERAGE' of a person based on other given features.
+Here, I used linear regression to predict an individual's 'HEALTHCARE_COVERAGE' based on other given features.